runebaas/switzerlan-rules/rules/tournaments/aoe2de.md

 #### Swiss Rounds

 In the first round, the lower ranked (by 1v1 RM ELO) player has the choice of which map is played.
-For the next rounds the player with the lower current ranking in the Swiss round standings chooses the map.
+For the next rounds the player with the lower current ranking in the Swiss Stage standings chooses the map.

 #### Single Elimination